elainechan/chekhov/README.md

 The objective of Chekhov is to use linear programming and heuristics to optimize the arrangement of tasks in a schedule.
 When given a list of tasks, Chekhov should automatically build a schedule based on a finite set of constraints, by minimizing one or more cost function(s).

+The goal is to achieve a simplified version of [Optaplanner](https://www.optaplanner.org/).
+The inspiration comes from the [history of the simplex method](https://en.wikipedia.org/wiki/Linear_programming#History) attributed to George Danzig and John von Neumann.

+Possible use cases can be any situations in which tasks with competing priorities need to be resolved.
+If the priorities are unclear, they should be clarified through an analytical process.

+Sample use case scenarios:
+    - Law firms
+    - Investment funds
+    - Health care institutions
+    - Government agencies

 ## Inputs/Outputs
 - CSV
 - JSON